 Go to Settings> Display & Brightness and adjust the brightness or select Auto-Brightness.

-There is another feature available named Night Shift, that filters the blue light provides you with warmer light.
-This reduces the eye strains and only recommended when there is low light or at the night time.
+Another feature available is Night Shift, which filters the blue light and provides warmer light.
+This reduces the eye strains and is only recommended when there is low light or nighttime.

 Unnecessary using Night Shift reduces the battery.

 5. Turn ON Reduce Motion Effects